MobileTeleSystems/mlflow-rest-client/README.rst

 - All class fields are validated with `pydantic <https://pydantic-docs.helpmanual.io>`_.

-- Basic and Bearer auth is supported.
+- Basic and Bearer auth are supported.

 - All methods and classes are documented.